zibdie/Telegram-PronunciationBot/readme.md

 Simply clone a copy of this repo , add your settings to the .env-sample file, rename the .env-sample to .env, open up a command prompt & navigate where this repo (with the Dockerfile) is stored and then run this command:

 ```
-> docker build -t pronounciationbot .
+> docker build -t pronunciationbot .
-> docker container run pronounciationbot
+> docker container run pronunciationbot
 ```

 ### Docker Hub

 You can now clone this image from DockerHub directly
 ```
-docker pull zibdie/telegram-pronounciationbot
+docker pull zibdie/telegram-pronunciationbot
 ```

-You can visit the DockerHub page here: [https://hub.docker.com/repository/docker/zibdie/telegram-pronounciationbot](https://hub.docker.com/r/zibdie/telegram-pronounciationbot)
+You can visit the DockerHub page here: [https://hub.docker.com/repository/docker/zibdie/telegram-pronunciationbot](https://hub.docker.com/r/zibdie/telegram-pronunciationbot)

 ### Heroku
-The 'Procfile' is there if you wish to deploy to Heroku or another service that supports Procfiles.
-Simply clone a copy of this repo, add your settings to the .env-sample file, rename the .env-sample to .env, and deploy to Heroku
+The `Procfile` is there if you wish to deploy to Heroku or another service that supports Procfiles.
+Simply clone a copy of this repo, add your settings to the `.env-sample` file, rename the .env-sample to `.env`, and deploy to Heroku

-*Tip:* Assuming you want to run in server mode, create your dyno first to get your Dyno URL, then add that to .env file and deploy.
+**Tip:** Assuming you want to run in server mode, create your dyno first to get your Dyno URL, then add that to .env file and deploy.

-*Tip 2:* When deploying to Heroku, remember to add this buildpack in the Settings page.
+**Tip 2:** When deploying to Heroku, remember to add the `ffmpeg` buildpack in the Settings page.
 Otherwise, ffmpeg will not be able to convert the audio clips when a user sends a voice clip to transcribe:
 ```
 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git
 ```